 #2.
 Check Road Conditions, Construction, and Closures

 Road conditions, construction, and closures can make driving on the road much more difficult.
 It's important to check these things before you head out on the road.
 The weather can also be an issue.
 If you're planning a trip in winter or when there's snow on the ground, it's best to check with your local highway department about road conditions before you leave.
 Check your tires and wheels for any signs of wear or damage.
 If you notice any problems that need immediate attention, contact the manufacturer right away so they can help you out.
 You should also take note of any traffic hazards that may be waiting for you on your route.
-This includes construction zones, school zones, or areas where heavy truck traffic or other vehicles are traveling at high speeds (such as motorcycles).
+This includes construction zones, school zones, or areas where heavy truck traffic or other vehicles are travelling at high speeds (such as motorcycles).

 #3.
 Balance the Weight in Your RV